AndrewH1188/talking-tinnitus-ms3/README.md

 ## Content:
 All content on my website / service has been written by myself apart from the content that I have copied and listed in this section with the relevant link to the source of this information.
 The copied paragraph features on my Home / Index page in the Welcome to Talking Tinnitus section.
 The copied text was taken from the [British Tinnitus Association - BTA](https://www.tinnitus.org.uk/blog/number-of-people) **“there are already an estimated six million people living with tinnitus here in the UK and this number is expected to rise by more than half a million by 2028”.** I have slightly altered this to read a bit better to ‘there are already an estimated six million people living with tinnitus here in the UK and this number is expected to rise to more than half a million by 2028’.
 I changed the by, and added to instead as although it reads ok, it doesn’t really sound right.
 I have highlighted this text on my design in red to also show that this is not my content, although the actual text on my website / service will probably be in italics to highlight this.

+There is also a large amount of code in the majority of my files that I have reused from the Code Institiute Task Manager Mini Project.
+All of this code has been credited throughout, but I thought I would also mention this in the Credits part of my README.md too.

 ## Media:
 All images were purchased and downloaded from [Adobe Stock](https://stock.adobe.com/uk/).